luisaforozco/luisaforozco.github.io/content/cv.md

     1. Proposing state-of-the-art machine learning algorithms to geotechnics, fluid dynamics and chemistry problems.
     2. Enhancing code quality and sustainability.
 - Engage with research community on different physics and computational sciences events across the Netherlands (NWO Physics, FOSDEM, DUCOMS, ChemAI, OpenScience Festival, JuliaCon).
+- Code review in project teams to enhance software quality and ensure best practices.
 - Member and secretary of the Works Council.
 - Mentor of the NLeSc Fellowship program.